twilio-labs/NgrokExtensions/README.md

 #### Custom ngrok Subdomains with ASP.NET Core or Azure Functions

-If you are using an Azure Functions project and want to test locally, you can set the `ngrok.subdomain` key in the `appsettings.json` file like so:
+If you are using an ASP.NET Core or Azure Functions project and want to test locally, you can set the `ngrok.subdomain` key in the `appsettings.json` file like so:

 ```json